LOADING . . . PLEASE WAIT

 A thread lift has two effects:

-• Second, the threads stimulate the production of new collagen in your face.
+• Second, the threads stimulate the production of new collagen.
 The threads take about three months to be absorbed by the body.
 During this time, new collagen grows to help hold the skin tissues in their lifted position.

 What I think about thread lifts